Vaping Giants Like Juul Have Reversed Years Of Progress Against Tobacco Use, Researchers Say

 “Years of progress in the fight against youth tobacco [use] have been reversed.
 With millions of teens, most of whom were not smokers, now using a high-nicotine tobacco product,” Koval said.

 In an effort to combat this serious epidemic and threat to public health, President Trump has passed new legislation to make it more difficult for these products to get into the hands of minors.
-Flavored vaping products, such as Juul’s popular mint, mango, cucumber and fruit medley have been banned.
+Flavored vaping products, such as Juul’s popular mint, mango, cucumber, and fruit medley, have been banned.
 Those of legal age may still purchase the methanol and tobacco flavors, at least for the time being.

-In addition, as The Inquisitr previously reported, the age of which one must be to legally purchasing tobacco products has increased from 18-years-old to 21-years-old.
+In addition, as The Inquisitr previously reported, the age of which one must be to legally purchase tobacco products has increased from 18-years-old to 21-years-old.